 MOTHERTONGUE is an open collective in which hundreds of women have written and performed their life experiences since 1976.
 We are a grassroots organization founded in the belief that women find strength and joy in telling truths to one another.

 MOTHERTONGUE performances dramatize women’s sweet and sour survival experiences in a collage of dialogues, poems, stories, songs, and one-liners read by five to seven collective members.
 Through historical, political, and emotional lenses, nearly 50 scripts explore the force of feminism in women’s lives.
 Each performance includes a discussion with the audience, from whom new perspectives and material are derived.
 New ideas and work are constantly being developed and performance pieces are repeatedly revived and updated.

-The Mothertongue archives, including past scripts, are housed in the GLBT Historical Society Archives, open by appointment, at 989 Market Street, San Francisco CA 94103
+The Mothertongue archives from 1976-1992 are housed in the GLBT Historical Society Archives, open by appointment, at 989 Market Street, San Francisco CA 94103

 (415) 777-5456 | glbthistory.org

 Mothertongue archives from 1992-present are housed at the Bay Area Lesbian Archives and are in the process of being curated by BALA.
 Contact them at email@example.com or check out the BALA website: bayarealesbianarchives.org.

 This website was developed thanks to the generous contribution of beloved Mothertongue member Ruth Michaels with the encouragement and help of her granddaughter Claire.